 For something a bit more interactive consider a digital Solve the Mystery Escape Room.
 Your game master Klaudia will present a plot by sharing her screen with you, where you will need to work as a team to solve riddles, using Google or YouTube to find the answers.
 Alternatively join Kat’s Living Room Legends Virtual Scavenger Hunt which will require teams to find and use random household objects in fun ways - showing off your skills in art, improv, communication and problem-solving.

 Working remotely doesn’t mean that your employees feel isolated and far removed from the team.
 With our world getting smaller through the use of modern technology, anything is possible.
 Building a company culture where teams are encouraged to collaborate and share is integral to keeping employees productive and engaged.
-For more ways to engage your team, book a demo with us today to find out how Staff Treats helps SME’s to transform their employee engagement strategies.
+For more ways to engage your team, with us today to find out how Staff Treats helps SME’s to transform their employee engagement strategies.